The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Methods

 In order to produce SEDs and images, we place a mock detector at an arbitrary distance of $10\Mpc$ that collects the light along a given line of sight.
-For each galaxy we considered 16 different viewing angles that are uniformly distributed on a 3D sphere, in order to study the differences in the observed spectral features and colours (see Section~\ref{sec:methods_colours}) that can arise from the specific geometry of the dust content.
+For each galaxy we considered a total of 14 viewing angles in order to study the differences in the observed spectral features and colours (see Section~\ref{sec:methods_colours}) that can arise from the specific geometry of the dust content.
+Of these viewing angles, 12 are uniformly distributed on the 3D sphere while the additional north and south polar directions added to explicitly sample face-on orientations.